-There are only four verses in the entire New Testament which mention singing God’s praises together when we gather as the church.
+There are only four passages in the entire New Testament which mention singing God’s praises together when we gather as the church.

 And in those verses, there is just one reason given for that congregational singing: